.

 or respective equivalent teams

-in the case of Winton’s cash
+in the case of Winton’s

-equity strategy and high frequency
+cash equity strategy and high

-trading strategy.
-However, material
+frequency trading strategy.

-changes require the approval
+However, material changes require

-of both Winton’s Trading System
+the approval of both Winton’s

-Committee and Winton’s Chairman.
+Winton’s Chairman.
+Its

-Its Trading System Committee
+Trading System Committee meets

-meets monthly, and its membership
+monthly, and its membership

 is comprised of all senior heads